Shot Heard 'Round the World (baseball): Aftermath

-In the fall of 2001, surviving members of the 1951 Giants and Dodgers, including Thomson and Branca, met at Coogan's Bluff, overlooking the site of the long since demolished ballpark, to celebrate the 50th anniversary of the game.
+In the fall of 2001, surviving members of the 1951 Giants and Dodgers, including Thomson and Branca, met at Coogan's Bluff, overlooking the site of the long-since-demolished ballpark, to celebrate the 50th anniversary of the game.

-Thomson's baseball legacy rests almost completely on the Shot, despite his other notable accomplishments, such as eight 20-home run seasons and three All Star selections.
+Thomson's baseball legacy rests almost completely on the Shot despite his other notable accomplishments, such as eight 20-home run seasons and three All Star selections.
 "It was the best thing that ever happened to me", he told a reporter toward the end of his life.
 "It may have been the best thing that ever happened to anybody."

 Origin of the phrase

-According to baseball historian Jules Tygiel, "[t]he phrase ['shot heard 'round the world'] was in the air", having been used literally or in a slightly deviated form in connection with the 1935 Masters and a Jackie Robinson home run just three days prior to Thomson's home run to force the playoff series.
+According to baseball historian Jules Tygiel, "[t]he phrase ['shot heard 'round the world'] was in the air," having been used literally or in a slightly deviated form in connection with the 1935 Masters and a Jackie Robinson home run, hit just three days prior to Thomson's, to force the playoff series.
 The day after the game, October 4, 1951, the New York Daily News ran a front-page game recap under the headline, "The Shot Heard 'Round the Baseball World". and a New York Times editorial that same day called Thomson's homer "the home run heard round the world."
 According to Tygiel, the "two phrases merged in the popular memory" and quickly spread to other media, and "Shot Heard 'Round the World" soon became the most popular epithet for Thomson's homer.
 It is a direct reference to a line in Ralph Waldo Emerson's poem "Concord Hymn" to describe the opening shot of the Battle of Concord.

 In addition to a historical and literary reference, the phrase can also be seen as a sign of the times.
 Tygiel reads it as a reflection of "American postwar arrogance", and sportswriter Eric Neel considers it as an example of many sportswriters of the time displaying a "Cold War feel for the apocalyptic" in their writing—dramatizing sports through war and battle metaphors.
 As a matter of fact, the very same day that Thomson hit his home run, the Soviet Union set off an atomic bomb test, which created the juxtaposition of the "'unrepeatable, communal joy' of […] Thomson's gallop around the bases and the collective fear inspired by an escalating atomic race" in the next day's newspapers.